 If this submissions page is the first place you’ve arrived on our site, we encourage you to read our about page to get a sense of who we are, as well as read the work in our debut issue before considering sending any work our way.
 Please send us work because you feel you are in conversation with the work in AADOREE, not because we’d make another bullet point on your CV.

 Although AADOREE is a magazine that primarily publishes poetry or poetic language, but we do not distinguish between genre and thus read all work through the same general category.
 While we have general guidelines below, if you do hybrid writing, multimedia work, or other writing that blurs and defies genre, we welcome you to send us whatever you would like us to consider—but please include a cover letter to give us some context.
+Please only send us one submission in Submittable with one packet of files attached.
+If you send us multiple submissions, all of them will probably be rejected.

 Poets, please send no more than 5 poems.
 We don’t impose a page limit for poetry, but if you’re submitting long poems, please be reasonable.
 While it’s true the web provides us with an infinite canvas, we take the same work for our print edition, which has limited space.